 Many companies are facing complexities when trying to connect data between Firebase and PostgreSQL.
 These companies have various reasons for connecting these systems.
 For example, when a company acquires another firm or plans to upgrade its technical infrastructure, data transfer occurs.
 The company might need to move data from PostgreSQL to Firebase.
 Or, it might require shifting the acquired firm’s data to its current storage for offline processing.

-This process involves selecting, extracting, prepping, and then converting the data so that it is compatible with the target data store.
-It may also involve syncing the data between both systems either in real-time or at specified intervals.
+This process involves selecting, extracting, prepping, and then converting the data to be compatible with the target data store.
+It may also involve syncing the data between both systems in real-time or at specified intervals.
 Data verification is also conducted to confirm the authenticity of the data.

 In this post, you will learn why Firebase and PostgreSQL are important, give you a step-by-step breakdown of how you can share data between these systems using native tools, and provide an easier alternative for connecting both systems and implementing your Firebase PostgreSQL Integration.